ethereum-optimism/community-hub/src/docs/protocol/deposit-flow.md

    ```

 1. Verify that `getStatus()` returns `True`, meaning changes are not allowed, and see the value of `greet()`.
-   Again, you can do this from [Etherscan](https://goerli-optimism.etherscan.io/address/0x26A145eccDf258688C763726a8Ab2aced898ADe1#readContract), or use Foundry:
+   Again, you can do this from [Etherscan](https://goerli-optimism.etherscan.io/address/0x26A145eccDf258688C763726a8Ab2aced898ADe1#readContract), or use Foundry (where it returns one):

    ```sh
    cast call $GREETER "greet()" | cast --to-ascii ; cast call $GREETER "getStatus()"